Teng-Olive/Demomemo-repo/README.md

 #Coding

-Coding requires a lot of patients
+Coding requires a lot of patients.